SebastiaAgramunt/sebastiaagramunt.github.io/_posts/2024-11-05-python-virtual-environments-with-uv.md

 ## Conclusions

 uv is not only super fast in resolving depencencies, it manages your python versions and by default creates the environment in the local directory.
 With `uv` you don't need anything else, no `pyenv` for managing your python versions, or no `poetry` to build and publish your wheels.
 Even creating a new project boilerplate is super easy!.
 I have been reading out there and seems that the only drawback is that the dependency management is a bit less strict compared to `poety`.
 To me this is fine, this tool simply works.
+Another big plus of `uv` is that it is perfectly compatible with `pip`, this is, the `pyproject.toml` defined for `uv` can be installed using `pip` seamlessly as it follows the standard of [PEP-621](https://peps.python.org/pep-0621/) not forcing the users of your package to use `uv` but the most general tool `pip` if they want to.